hardscrabble/hardscrabble.github.io/_posts/2023-04-21-true-love-will-find-you-in-the-end.md

 category: culture
 ---

-This Tiny Desk Concert performance by Daniel Johnston really moved me, particularly the fourth and final song, True Love Will Find You In the End.
+This Tiny Desk Concert performance by Daniel Johnston from 2012 really moved me, particularly the fourth and final song, True Love Will Find You In the End.

 {% include youtube.html id="3OvWFurOBk8" %}